andrejgoncalves/nfts/README.md

 * **Step 4**:
    * Hypothesis testing: knowing that SOL <100$ and ETH >2500$ (as of March22), then:
-      * H0 - growth in SOL collections greater than ETH ;
+      * H0 - growth in SOL collections lesser than ETH ;
-      * H1 - growth in SOL collections less than or equal ETH
+      * H1 - growth in SOL collections greater than or equal ETH

 * **Step 5**:
    * Build a [tableau viz](https://public.tableau.com/app/profile/andrejgoncalves/viz/nfts_market/marketplaces?publish=yes) with relevant info